KiiConsortium/kii_ts/README.md

 1. Download the SDK (html5-cloud-sdk-v2.2.2.js) from Kii and place it in the root directory.
 2. make

-## How it is generated
+## How is it generated

 html5-cloud-sdk-v2.2.2.js
+↓
--[preprocess.sh (minor tweak with sed)]→ preprocessed.js
+(preprocess.sh (minor tweak with sed))
+↓
+preprocessed.js
+↓
--[jsdoc with custom template]→ type definitions
+(jsdoc with custom template)
+↓
+kii-cloud-sdk.d.ts, kii-cloud-sdk.json

 ## Custom template

-The custom template (typescript_template/publish.js) rewrites JsDoc Symbol objects with rather ad-hoc logics and generates a .d.ts file and a tern type definition file.
+The custom template (typescript_template/publish.js) rewrites JsDoc Symbol objects with rather ad-hoc logics, then generates a .d.ts file and a tern type definition file.

 ## How to use type definitions